MicroEJ/docs/VEEPortingGuide/uiImageGenerator.rst

 Standalone Mode
 ===============

 The standalone Image Generator embeds all parts described above.
-By consequence, once installed in a platform, the standalone image generator does not need any extended module to generate MicroEJ files from standard images files.
+By consequence, once installed in a VEE Port, the standalone image generator does not need any extended module to generate MicroEJ files from standard images files.

 .. _section_image_generator_extended:

 Extended Mode
 =============

-To increase the capabilities of Image Generator, the extension must be built and added in the platform.
+To increase the capabilities of Image Generator, the extension must be built and added in the VEE Port.
 As described above this extension will be able to:

 * read more input image file formats,
-* extend the MicroEJ format with platform characteristics,
+* extend the MicroEJ format with VEE Port characteristics,
 * encode images in a third-party binary format.

 To do that the Image Generator provides some services to implement.
-This chapter explain how to create and include this extension in the platform.
+This chapter explain how to create and include this extension in the VEE Port.
 Next chapters explain the aim of each service.

 1. Create a ``std-javalib`` project.
 The module name must start with the prefix ``imageGenerator`` (for instance ``imageGeneratorMyPlatform``).
 2. Add the dependency: